ibm-functions/shell/docs/dev/lay-of-the-land.md

   - the **plugin manager** is implemented in `app/content/plugins.js`.
 Its job is to scan for plugins, and load them upon request.
-In order to
+In order to offer fast load times, the Shell requires that plugins be scanned in advance.
+The scan computes a topological dependence DAG over the plugins.
+This DAG allows for plugins to be loaded, quickly, on demand, rather than loading them all at startup time.

   - the **command resolver** is implemented in `app/content/command-tree.js`.
 Its job is to map a requested